Techniques for Shooting Photographs with Flash

 Article 4 min

-According to DoD Instruction 5040.02, Visual Information (VI), documentation is defined as “Imagery depicting actual events, activities, phenomena, places, or people, recorded primarily to create a record of the subject matter.”
-These events often take place in conditions where lighting can be a challenge.
-Understanding how to use flash properly and practicing proper flash techniques can help you accurately capture dynamic photos in just about any lighting situation.
-For the photographer on the move, one of the best options is the hot-shoe flash.
+According to DoD Instruction 5040.02, Visual information documentation is defined as “Imagery depicting actual events, activities, phenomena, places, or people, recorded primarily to create a record of the subject matter.”
+These things that need to be visually documented often take place in conditions where lighting can be a challenge.

-Infographic that includes a photo of the setup for the direct flash technique, a photo of a man taken with the technique and sketch of the camera, flash and subject locations for the setup.
+Infographic that includes a photo of the setup for the direct flash technique, a photo of a person taken with the technique and sketch of the camera, flash and subject locations for the setup.

 Photo by: DINFOS PAVILION Team